+Payment Subcategory (Column I) – This is the structure of payment arrangement with the provider organization.
+Payors must identify the payment category that is furthest along the continuum of clinical and financial risk in their contracts with a provider organization.
+Each Payment Subcategory must have a corresponding Payment Category.

+Payment Category and Payment Subcategory Notes:

+Payors do not need to submit data on arrangements classified as fee-for-service only, HCP-LAN Category 1, 3N, and 4N.
+Do not submit membership data on arrangements in Worksheet A.1 Summary where the quality indicator is 0, not linked to quality.

+If a billing provider is participating in multiple value-based payment arrangements, the billing provider would a have distinct row for each arrangement with the appropriate Payment Category and Payment Subcategory identified.
+Members attributed to multiple value-based payment arrangements with the same provider shall have all of their spend and member months attributed to the HCP-LAN Category, and Payment Category and Payment Subcategory, farthest along the continuum.

-Example 1: If a member was attributed to a billing provider with an HCP-LAN Category 2B value-based payment arrangement and a billing provider with an HCP-LAN Category 3A value-based payment arrangement, the member would be attributed to the billing provider with the HCP-LAN Category 3A arrangement.
+Example Scenario 1: If a member was attributed to a billing provider with an HCP-LAN Category 2B value-based payment arrangement, Payment Category B and Payment Subcategory B1, and a billing provider with an HCP-LAN Category 3A value-based payment arrangement, Payment Category C and Payment Subcategory C5, the member and all of their spend and member months would be attributed to the billing provider with the HCP-LAN Category 3A arrangement, Payment Category C and Payment Subcategory C5.

-Example 2: If a billing provider is participating in multiple value-based payment arrangements, the billing provider would a have distinct row for each arrangement with the appropriate HCP-LAN Category identified.
-Members attributed to multiple value-based payment arrangements with the same provider shall be attributed to the HCP-LAN Category farthest along the continuum.
+Example Scenario 2: If a billing provider is participating in multiple value-based payment arrangements, the billing provider would a have distinct row for each arrangement with the appropriate HCP-LAN Category identified.
+Members attributed to multiple value-based payment arrangements with the same provider shall be attributed to the Payment Category and Subcategory farthest along the continuum.

-Example 3: If a member is attributed to a billing provider under a HCP-LAN Category 4A episode-based payment arrangement and attributed to the same billing provider under a HCP-LAN Category payment arrangement (2A, 2B, 2C, 3A, 3B, 4B and 4C), the member would be attributed to both arrangements.
+Example Scenario 3: If a member is attributed to a billing provider under an Expanded Framework Payment Subcategories C1, C2, C3, or C4 episode-based payment arrangements and attributed to the same or a different billing provider under any other Expanded Framework Payment Subcategory or HCP-LAN Category payment arrangement (2A, 2B, 2C, 3A, 3B, 4B and 4C), the member would be attributed to both arrangements and have two lines in Worksheet B.

 For each quality measure listed below MHCC will calculate quality scores using payor-submitted data in the APCD.
 Technical specifications shall align with those provided by the National Committee for Quality Assurance and used to support MHCC’s data collection through its Quality and Performance Reporting Requirements.
 This data is currently provided by payors participating in Maryland’s Health Benefit Plan Quality and Performance Evaluation System.